Click HERE to read about the fellowship in the news!

 JNF National Conference

 Sinai Temple Israel Center Rabbinical School Fellows will attend the annual conference of the Jewish National Fund, which rotates cities each year.
-The next conference will be held in Denver, Dec.
-5-7, 2023.
+The next conference will be held in Denver from November 30-December 3, 2023.
 The Rabbinical Fellows will assist in creating the programming for the conference.

 Each Sinai Temple Israel Center Fellow will receive a $2500 stipend for the time and effort they take out of their busy schedules to learn more about Israel and Zionism and how it will shape their future Rabbinates.

 Access to America’s Best Rabbis in the Field

 The Sinai Temple Israel Center Rabbinical School Fellows will be partnered with a Rabbi within their respective denomination, observing how communities work with Israel education in real time, and allowing students to use their new found knowledge and experience within schools, synagogues, and organizations.

 For more information, please contact Rabbi Erez Sherman, at [email protected].

 Click HERE to submit an application for the upcoming cohort (2024).
 The application deadline has been extended to Wednesday, November 15.